indico/indico/docs/source/installation/production.rst

     by default

+.. _centos-user:

-10. Create an Indico user
+12. Create an Indico user
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Access ``https://YOURHOSTNAME`` in your browser and follow the steps